Cori L. McGuire’s Refined Parenting Coordination Method

 This stage may include:

-• helping parents focus on child‑related needs rather than past grievances
+• helping parents focus on children’s lived experience rather than past grievances

 Why This Stage Works